kjos-i/UNet_PyTorch/README.md

 <img width="284" height="115" alt="Skjermbilde 2025-11-07 213642" src="https://github.com/user-attachments/assets/e6cb66ae-c862-44b6-ad23-2b9bc05da1ac" />

-4. Get a copy of the UNet_PyTorch_colab.ipynb file, store it in Google Drive - My Drive - Colab Notebooks and open and run it in Google Colab
+4. Get a copy of the UNet_PyTorch_colab.ipynb file, store it in Google Drive - My Drive - Colab Notebooks and open and run it block by block in Google Colab

 5. Remember to set the variables: